Conversation with Kelly Moir, Director of Impact and Sustainability at BT Enterprise.

 Pride, connection, motivation, staff retention.
 There are many reasons why businesses need to change the way they do business.
 A recent research project led by Verizon and the Campbell Soup Company shows that doing good reduces a company's team turnover rate by up to 50%, increases its productivity by up to 13%, and boosts employee engagement and satisfaction by up to 7.5%.

-Can leadership behaviour (as exemplary behaviour) and organisational support within the workplace affect both intention to act and pro-environmental behaviour amongst employees in the workplace?
+Can leadership behaviour (as exemplary behaviour) and organisational support within the workplace affect both intention to act and pro-environmental behaviour amongst employees?

 URBAG® speaks to Kelly Moir, Director of Impact and Sustainability in BT to speak about the role of corporations in helping the ecological transition and in supporting behaviour change amongst employees.